-POTENTIAL BROWNFIELD, ABANDONED, AND VACANT SITES
+BROWNFIELD, UNDERUTILIZED, ABANDONED, AND VACANT SITES

-Potential Brownfield, Abandoned and Vacant Sites
+Brownfield, Underutilized, Abandoned and Vacant Sites

-The study area has 53.3 acres of land that were identified as potential brownfield sites.
-While the sites are not concentrated in one location, many are vacant and underutilized and are located in high impact locations.

-There are around 50 acres of underutilized, vacant, and abandoned land dispersed throughout the study area.
+- The study area has 53.3 acres of land that were identified as brownfields.
+While the sites are not concentrated in one location, many are vacant and underutilized and are located in high impact locations. - There are around 50 acres of underutilized, vacant, and abandoned land dispersed throughout the study area.

-One of the primary objectives of the BOA program is to address blighted properties, including vacant, abandoned, underutilized, and potential brownfield sites.
+One of the primary objectives of the BOA program is to address blighted properties, including brownfields, underutilized, vacant, and abandoned sites.
 As defined by NYS Environmental Conservation Law, ENV Section 27-1405, "brownfield site" shall mean any real property where a contaminant is present at levels exceeding the soil cleanup objectives or other health-based standards, criteria, or standards adopted by the NYS Department of Environmental Conservation (NYSDEC) based on the reasonably anticipated uses of the property.
 For a description of real property excluded from this definition see NYS Environmental Conservation Law, ENV Section 27-1405.
-The term "brownfield site" can be qualified using "suspected" or "potential" within a BOA plan to include a broader set of properties where evidence of contamination above threshold levels have not been confirmed but where redevelopment may be complicated by such real or perceived presence of contamination.
-Vacant, abandoned, and underutilized sites offer strategic, near-term opportunities for redevelopment.
-A full list of all potential brownfield, vacant, abandoned, and underutilized sites is included in Appendix 2.
+The term "brownfield site" can be qualified using "suspected" within a BOA plan to include a broader set of properties where evidence of contamination above threshold levels have not been confirmed but where redevelopment may be complicated by such real or perceived presence of contamination.
+Known or suspected brownfield sites will be referred to as "brownfields" throughout this BOA plan.
+Vacant, abandoned, and underutilized sites are properties that are undeveloped and offer strategic, near-term opportunities for redevelopment.
+A full list of all brownfield, vacant, abandoned, and underutilized sites 2.